Deployment

 Supported platforms

-The output works with any static hosting provider:
+The output works with any static host:

-• Vercel -- same approach, or deploy the dist/ folder directly
+• Vercel — same approach, or deploy the dist/ folder directly

-• GitHub Pages -- push the dist/ folder or use a GitHub Action
+• GitHub Pages — push the dist/ folder, or use a GitHub Action

-Committing dist/
+Committing dist/ to git

 Production URL